Winter storm to blanket D.C. area in moderate snow Sunday, and more might come Monday

 Snowfall on Monday is contingent on where and how quickly a low-pressure area develops and intensifies along the coast.
 Some computer model projections suggest it will form too slowly and too far north to generate much snow in Washington, but it may sock locations north and northeast of Baltimore.
 That said, a few reliable computer models do suggest a heavy snow band could wallop the immediate D.C. area during the second half of Monday.

-The storm responsible for the predicted snow is the same one which unloaded up to 9 feet of snow in the mountains of California and is poised to sweep through the Plains and Midwest through Sunday.
+The storm responsible for the predicted snow is the same one that unloaded up to nine feet of snow in the mountains of California and is poised to sweep through the Plains and Midwest through Sunday.

 Forecast totals

-Based on all of the model information and our forecast experience, we believe a moderate 4-to 8-inch snowstorm is the most likely scenario in the D.C. area for this event, although we would lean toward the lower end of this range since the likelihood of additional accumulation on Monday has decreased some.
+Based on all of the model information and our forecast experience, we believe a moderate four- to eight-inch snowstorm is the most likely scenario in the D.C. area for this event, although we would lean toward the lower end of this range since the likelihood of additional accumulation on Monday has decreased some.

 Amounts on Monday and Monday night are highly uncertain and could reasonably range from nothing to several inches depending on how the coastal storm evolves.
 Areas south of Fairfax County, in particular, have seen their chances of additional accumulating snow on Monday diminish.